back

 No.864 Large Racing Car

-Length 103mm, dark green or red (including wheels), silver trim, white overalls and flesh colour face on driver.
+Length 103mm, dark green, red or yellow-ochre (including wheels), silver trim, white overalls and flesh colour face on driver.

 Pictured in the catalogue and r